astronomer/astro-sdk/TUTORIAL.md

   pip install 'astro-sdk-python>=0.9'
   ```

-  You can also install dependencies for specific providers by specifying "extras",
+  You can also install dependencies for specific providers by specifying "extras".
-  example, the following command install all the dependencies for Amazon & Snowflake:
+  The following command will install all the dependencies for Amazon & Snowflake:

   ```shell
   pip install 'astro-sdk-python[amazon,snowflake]>=0.9'
   ```

-  Or you can also those providers separately using the following command.
-(We recommend using "extras")
+  Or, you can install those providers separately using the following command, though we recommend using "extras":

   ```shell
   pip install apache-airflow-providers-amazon